 These are light and flexible containers made from plastic.
 The plastic bottle is a very popular commercial bottle because of its low cost of production and raw material.
 Plastic bottles find use in almost all industries.

-How Glass Bottles Recycled and their Environmental Impact
+Glass Bottle Recycling process and its Environmental Impact

 The recycling of glass bottles follows a number of processes after they have been collected in bottle banks or other forms of collection.
 The processes start with the crashing of the bottles and removal of contaminants.
 At this stage, if necessary, the mechanical color sorting takes place.
 In the next stage, the manufacturers mix them with raw materials to either color or enhance their properties as desired.
 Finally, the manufacturers melt them down in a furnace and turn them into new bottles and other products through molding or blowing.